very-good-science/data-ethics-club/site/write_ups/2022/14-12-22_writeup.md

 ---

 ## Attendees
+In total we had 9 attendees at this meeting.
+Those who provided their names are listed below.
 __Name, Role, Affiliation, Where to find you, Emoji to describe your day__
 - Natalie Zelenka, Data Scientist, University of Bristol, [NatalieZelenka](https://github.com/NatalieZelenka/), [@NatZelenka](https://twitter.com/NatZelenka)
 - Nina Di Cara, Research Associate, University of Bristol, [ninadicara](https://github.com/ninadicara/), [@ninadicara](https://twitter.com/ninadicara)